yuyatinnefeld/istio/README.md

 # Learning Istio

-This repository offers two pathways to Istio mastery.
-Dive into my personal microservice project (`./tutorial/service-mesh`) or explore the official Istio microservice project (`./tutorial/service-mesh-istio-offical`).
+## About

+This repository provides a comprehensive set of hands-on Istio tutorials, designed to guide you through practical exercises and demonstrations.
+Whether you are new to Istio or looking to deepen your understanding, these tutorials cover a range of topics, including:

+## Documentation

-## Deploy Microservices without Service Mesh
+### Deploy Microservices without Service Mesh
 - [Session 0](https://yuyatinnefeld.com/2024-01-02-istio-hands-on-pt0)

-## Deploy Microservices with Service Mesh
+### Deploy Microservices with Service Mesh
+Learn the essentials of configuring and setting up the Istio environment to kickstart your deployment.
 - [Session 1](https://yuyatinnefeld.com/2024-01-10-istio-hands-on-pt1)

-## Kiali Dashboard
+### Kiali Dashboard
+Explore the powerful features of the Kiali dashboard for monitoring and visualizing the service mesh.
 - [Session 2](https://yuyatinnefeld.com/2024-01-12-istio-hands-on-pt2/)

-## Traffic Management
+### Traffic Management
+Gain insights into Istio's traffic management capabilities, including routing, load balancing, and traffic shaping.
 - [Session 3](https://yuyatinnefeld.com/2024-01-17-istio-hands-on-pt3/)

     - Gateways
     - Virtural Service
     - Destination Rules